 There is no consensus on how to define the phenomenon of labour market informality in developing economies.
 In many cases researchers' choice of definition is determined by the availability of data.
-There has been limited discussion in the literature on whether this matters.
+There has been only cursory discussion in the literature on whether this matters.
 We conclude in this paper that it does.
 Using data from Brazilian household surveys we have constructed three alternative definitions of informality, which attempt to reflect the various alternatives used in the literature.
 Informality is defined according to employment contract status, according to social security protection and, in a manner which is often adopted in previous research, according the nature of the employment and the characteristics of the employer.
 These three definitions are far from observationally equivalent.
 Around 64% of all the economically active in Brazil are informal according to at least one of the three definitions, but only 40% are informal according to all three definitions.
-There is a closer correspondence between "institutional" informality defined by not having a registered employment contract and not contributing to a social security scheme.
+There is a closer correspondence between informality defined by not having a registered employment contract and not contributing to a social security scheme.
 However substantial numbers of workers are classified as informal if the definition is based on the nature of the employment and the employer, even though they may have registered contracts and/or may contribute towards social security.

 Even though overall rates of informality appear constant in Brazil through the 1990s, steady compositional changes are taking place.
-More women are becoming formal, while men are becoming more informal.
+More women are becoming formal, while men may are tending towards greater informality.
+This may indicate falling gender segregation in the Brazilian labour market.
 Rates of informality are falling amongst the least skilled (as they decline in importance as a group) while rates of informality are rising quickly amongst the most skilled (as they increase in importance as a group).
-There are also occupational changes at work.
-Informality is rising amongst "higher" occupations and amongst manufacturing and construction groups, whereas it is falling amongst some service occupations, such as shop-workers and domestic staff.
-The scale of these changes is dependent on the choice of definition.
-These changes are mirrored in the econometric analysis presented in the paper, as the changing pattern of marginal effects on the likelihood of informality reveals growing heterogeneity within the informal sector.
+These changes are mirrored in the regression analyses presented in the paper, as the changing pattern of marginal effects on the likelihood of informality reveals growing heterogeneity within the informal sector.

-However, the most important conclusion to emerge from econometric analysis is that the conditional impact of particular factors on the likelihood of informality varies considerably from one definition to another.
+However the most important conclusion to emerge from analysis is that the conditional impact of particular factors on the likelihood of informality varies considerably from one definition to another.
 Informality defined according to contract status (labour card) is far less strongly associated with lower educational attainment than it is for the other definitions, particular the third definition (activity).
-There are also important differences in the occupational profile of the informal sector between the definitions.
-For example "higher level" occupations may not have registered contract, perhaps because they are self-employed or employers, but they do seem to have social protection.
+There are important differences in the workforce profile of the informal sector between the definitions.
+For example skilled workers in "higher level" occupations may not have registered contracts, perhaps because they are self-employed or employers, but they may have social protection.
 Lack of social protection seems to be a rural phenomenon, whereas there is little or no relationship between urban/rural location and the other definitions of informality.
 The security offered by a registered contract or a large employer seems better to match the family circumstances of those with dependents, but family circumstances do not appear to be strongly associated with social protection.
 Informal contract status (definition A) and informal activity (definition C) are strongly positively associated with informality elsewhere in the family, especially self-employment.
 This is not the case for social security status.